History of Bacolor

 The name Baculud was changed to Bacolor when the Spaniards came to the place.
 It was recorded to have been the first capital of Pampanga for two centuries (1698-1904) before San Fernando was declared the capital town of the province in July 1904.
 In 1757, the provincial building, Casa Real, was constructed at the place where the Bacolor Elementary School is located.

 In the year 1762 after the fall of Manila to the English invaders, Governor General Simon de Anda retreated and made Bacolor the seat of the Spanish Government.
 It was the seat of government from October 6, 1762 to May 30, 1764 and practically served as the Capital of the Philippines.
 Thru, a decree of the King of Spain on November 9, 1765, Bacolor became “Villa de Bacolor”, one of the only three villas in the Philippines and was granted a Special Coat of Arms.
 Simon de Anda organized an army of natives with which he finally recaptured Manila from the British invaders.

 The coming of the American colonizers broke up in the military form of government and instead political and economic reforms were introduced.
 A civil form of government was organized and was inaugurated on February 13, 1901 by Com.
-William H. Taft which took place in the old “Escuela de Artes y Officios de Bacolor”, (formerly named Pampanga School of Arts and Trade) now known as the Don Honorio Ventura College of Arts and Trade.
+William H. Taft which took place in the old “Escuela de Artes y Officios de Bacolor”, (formerly named Pampanga School of Arts and Trade) now known as the Don Honorio Ventura Technological State University.
 The first Provincial Civil Governor was Don Ceferino Joven and the first Municipal President of Bacolor was Don Estanislao Santos.

 Pampanga was acknowledged as the first province to have organized civil government in the Philippines by General Grant, the then President of the United States of America.